H-Asmaa/alx-backend/0x01-caching/README.md

         return self.cache_data[key]
 ```

-## What the purpose of a caching system
+## What is the purpose of a caching system
+The purpose of the caching system is to make data retrieval faster and more accessible.
+It also helps minimize the latency related to data fetching since it keeps a copy of used data.
+This conserves resources as well ...
 ## What limits a caching system have
+One of the limitations that can come to mind is the update of data.
+Keeping data in the cache is great be we have to make sure that data is being updated when necessary.